The best workshop I have attended so far and I’ve done eight! Everything was relevant – completely spot on.Teacher / Tutor

 - Course notes, CPD Certificate and more…

-The ‘How to work effectively with troubled and troublesome teenagers’ course starts at 9.30am and runs until 4.00pm.
+The ‘How to work effectively with troubled teenagers’ course starts at 9.15am and runs until 4.00pm.

 Who is this course suitable for?

-Anyone who has to deal or work with troubled and troublesome teenagers, including: teachers, youth workers, mentors, drug workers, social workers, schools counsellors, educational psychologists, primary mental health workers, all members of youth offending teams, youth justice workers, police and probation officers, prison staff, parents, residential and foster carers and anyone who works directly with young people through sport and/or outside activities.
+- Anyone who has to deal or work with troubled and troublesome teenagers, including: teachers, youth workers, mentors, drug workers, social workers, schools counsellors, educational psychologists, primary mental health workers, all members of youth offending teams, youth justice workers, police and probation officers, prison staff, parents, residential and foster carers

 Very practical, useful advice and a new approach to bringing about behavioural change.Garda Diversion Youth Project Co-ordinator (Police Juvenile Projects in Ireland)